Mobile Web and Desktop HTML5

 Rich Media QA guidelines

-DoubleClick QA employs numerous tests that vary based on the format and features of each creative.
+Quality Assurance testing conducts numerous tests that vary based on the format and features of each creative.
 These tests are meant to demonstrate the technical integrity of the creative, without assessing or judging any aspect of its design.
 Such questions are for the client to decide.1.
 Use the QA tab

-There are four lists of creatives in the side panel of the QA tab:
+There are three lists of creatives in the side panel of the QA tab:

 - Approved: okayed by the QA specialist